-Will Smith’s Son, Trey, Calls Bonus Mom Jada Pinkett Smith An ‘Angel’
+Will Smith’s Son Trey Calls Bonus Mom Jada Pinkett Smith An ‘Angel’

 Change isn’t always easy…Especially when it’s not on your terms.
 But change is necessary for growth.
 Even if I didn’t know it then.
 I’ve always been surrounded by love.
 But there’s hidden context in this photo.
 When I look at it, everything falls into place… @shereezampino @jadapinkettsmith @c.syresmith @willowsmith #AcENation #InMyThoughts #blessed #family #TheSmiths

 The family has clearly come a long way since 1995 when Jada began dating Will while he was still technically married to Sheree.
-It should be noted that Trey’s mom, Sheree, is the one who wanted to divorce and the two were no longer a couple when he began romancing the A Different World star.
+It should be noted that Trey’s mom Sheree is the one who wanted to divorce and the two were no longer a couple when he began romancing the A Different World star.

 During the Red Table Talk sitdown, Sheree recalled her past drama with Jada, saying they once had “fighting words” over the phone when she called to talk to Trey when he was at his dad’s house.

 “I called back and happened to say, ‘B*tch, you living in the house I picked out!'”
 Sheree told Jada, per The Blast.
-And Jada Pinkett Smith fired back with: “It’s my house now.”
+And Jada Pinkett Smith fired back with, “It’s my house now.”

 Two decades later, the once broken family is together once again, and as seen by both Will and Trey’s posts, the love is stronger than ever.